By BRIAN WONG KEE MUN

 Bold marketing perhaps is best to describe this category of entrepreneurs.
 Regardless of their different backgrounds, I have observed five key similarities among them – in making a risky entrepreneurial decision at a young age:

 - They know themselves.

 - They are able to realise their passion into business ideas.

 - They are observant, able to identify business opportunities and match them with their business ideas.

 - They are bold in taking the first step to connect with the market (perhaps most people fail to progress further from here).

 - They are vigilant, persistent, and passionate in the business they are building on.

 Above all, the ability in them to recognise their strengths and in addressing their weaknesses is simply being human.

 This ability to act on conscience and be guided by a higher purpose will shape these young entrepreneurs to who they will be.
 They will redeem their dream and business opportunities through target marketing – a oneness, wholeness, excellence and beauty of the human spirit.

-Dr Wong is a marketing specialist at Putra Business School.
-He is a change agent, specialising in marketing, strategy and management.
+Dr Brian KM Wong is a marketing enthusiast based in Kuala Lumpur, Malaysia.
+His experiences from both the academic and the industry developed his expertise within the marketing, strategy, and management areas.
 To learn how to build and sustain peak performing sales teams in your organisation, email us at email@example.com for more information.
 For more Starting Young articles, click here.